Zymar Patient Information including How Should I Take

 Before using this medication, tell your doctor if you have ever had an allergic reaction to gatifloxacin (Tequin) or similar medications such as levofloxacin (Levaquin), lomefloxacin (Maxaquin), moxifloxacin (Avelox), ofloxacin (Floxin), norfloxacin (Noroxin), and others.

-FDA pregnancy category C. It is not known whether gatifloxacin ophthalmic is harmful to an unborn baby.
-Before using this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether gatifloxacin ophthalmic will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether gatifloxacin ophthalmic passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

-Do not use gatifloxacin eye drops in a child younger than 1 year old.
+Do not use gatifloxacin eye drops in a child younger than 1 year old without medical advice.

 How should I use gatifloxacin ophthalmic (Zymar)?